stiegerb/TopMassSecVtx/README.md

 ```
 ./scripts/runSVLFits.py -o svlfits/
 ```
 Prepares the workspace for the fits and put the RooFit workspace and plots in svlfits/ by default.
 By default, takes ```.svlmasshistos.pck``` and ```.svlbgtemplates.pck``` as input for the shapes.
-(Takes about FIXME 60 min to run.)
+(Takes about 45 min to run.)

 ```
-./scripts/runSVLPseudoExperiments.py SVLWorkspace.root pe_inputs.root nominal_172v5
+./scripts/runSVLPseudoExperiments.py svlfits/SVLWorkspace.root svlplots/pe_inputs.root nominal_172v5
 ```
 Will run the pseudoexperiments for a single variation (e.g. nominal_172v5).
 Verbose level above 5 prints the result of each channel for each single experiment.

 ```
-./scripts/runSVLPseudoExperiments.py SVLWorkspace.root pe_inputs.root
+./scripts/runSVLPseudoExperiments.py svlfits/SVLWorkspace.root svlfits/pe_inputs.root
 ```
 Will run all the pseudoexperiments for all variation on batch.

 ```
 python scripts/summarizeSVLresults.py --calib svlfits/
 ```
-Will parse the summaries of the pseudo-experiments and produce a calibration file
+Will parse the summaries of the pseudo-experiments, print a systematics table, and produce a calibration file.

 ```
 ./scripts/runSVLPseudoExperiments.py SVLWorkspace.root pe_inputs.root -c svlfits/.svlcalib.pck